caplane/Citemaven/README.md

 ---

-*From Fragments to Flawless - CiteMaven transforms your citations with expertise.*
+*From Fragments to Flawless - CiteMaven transforms your citations with expertise.*# CiteMaven v1.0